Competitors outranking you?Expert Audit from £49 →

 How to Choose the Right Website Technology Detection Tool

-- For browser-based detection while you browse: Wappalyzer (freemium) or WhatRuns (free) are both well-known browser extensions.
+• For browser-based detection while you browse: Wappalyzer (freemium) or WhatRuns (free) are both solid browser extensions.
+If you want truly zero friction and don't care about the web app, WhatRuns is the simpler pick.

-- For market share research and industry trends: W3Techs is free and purpose-built for this.
+• For market share research and industry trends: W3Techs is the right tool here—it's free and genuinely purpose-built for that kind of macro analysis.

-- For B2B lead generation at scale: BuiltWith and SimilarTech are established platforms for this use case, though both require paid subscriptions for meaningful use.
+• For B2B lead generation at scale: BuiltWith and SimilarTech are the established options and I'm not going to pretend otherwise.
+If you genuinely need a list of 5,000 companies using a specific platform, those paid platforms are worth evaluating.
 Always verify current pricing and features on their respective websites.

-If you're a developer, agency, or digital marketer who wants a fast, accurate, and completely free tool for technology detection, we recommend trying Web Reveal—both the web scanner and the Chrome extension—before committing to a paid subscription elsewhere.
+If you're a developer, agency, or digital marketer who wants a fast, accurate, and completely free tool for technology detection, I'd start with Web Reveal—both the web scanner and the Chrome extension—before committing to a paid subscription elsewhere.

 Disclaimer: Tool features, pricing, and availability change over time.
 All information in this article is provided for general guidance only.
 Always consult each tool's official website for the most up-to-date details.
 We are not affiliated with BuiltWith, Wappalyzer, WhatRuns, W3Techs, SimilarTech, or Netcraft.
 Trademarks belong to their respective owners.